[ Discussion Links ] [ Online ] [ Comix ] [ Dr Who ] [ Photos ] [ Textures ] [ Occasional Sims Blog ] [ Forums ]

 It looks as if the MIT network is generous in allowing access.
 However, as a person who has MUCH experience of trying and being unable to access academic papers for my own research, and even my husband's experience of difficulties accessing similar academic papers at the library even of his OWN COLLEGE, as well as many others, I would say that giving access to those who can physically GET to the campus for 4 days a month is - well, more generous than most but bah!
 Insufficient for most people's purposes.

-I and my husband have no way to get to the MIT campus; we are not even on the same CONTINENT!
+I have no way to get to the MIT campus; we are not even on the same CONTINENT!
 What good does this do us?
 Also it looks as if MIT kicked Aaron off the network for downloading many PDFs - presumably he was using too much bandwidth.

 When we go to the University of Leeds to gain access to JSTOR papers, we have to physically travel there - as hubby is blind we both have to go.
 We have train fares for the day as neither of us drives.
 We have to pay to even be allowed INTO the library. £50 for 6 months, £100 a year.
 No reduction of cost for his being blind.
 We now actually cannot afford to repeat this exercise, and have been very disappointed with it, having expected better of the university we had both attended in the past.
 So this bona fide researcher (he already has a PhD) cannot access JSTOR at all from home, as he is not affiliated with any university (ie does not have a job with one, being not only blind but overqualified and in an unusual field).
 And I as a mere "member of the public" - well, I'm stuffed.
 His research is and always has been UNfunded and UNsupported by anyone.
 That does not invalidate the research. but it means paywalls and the need to travel to get information are significant things we have to take into account.